 The Natural Way To Get The Good Fatty Acids

-Lets talk about Omega-3 & Omega-6, and how to get them the plant power way.
+Let’s talk about Omega-3 & Omega-6, and how to get them the plant power way.
 First of all our body requires only two types of fat to function.
-These two types of fats are essential for our body because it can’t produce them itself.
+These two types of fats are essential for our body because they can’t produce them themselves.
 The fatty acids are called alfa-linolenic acid and linoleic acid, aka.
 Omega-3 & Omega-6.